Introduction

 When her partner forgot to close the cabinets, she would get irate, and the story she told herself was that he forgot because he didn’t care about her.

 Because she was open to therapy and wanted to get better, we identified that the root of her anger was a core belief that she was unlovable.
-This belief stemmed from a childhood experience when her father left home – when she was eight.

 She was open to being guided through a visualization of speaking with her eight-year-old self.